TEMPLE578/ObsidianGitSync/English.md

 		 - Unconventional Syntax
 			 - omission - "open the door" vs "Uly open the door" (lack of subject)
-			 - Inversion - Re-arrangment/inversion of words, like how Yoda speaks
+			 - Inversion - Re-arrangment/inversion of words, like how Yoda speaks "beau"
 			 - Interruption - Sentence interrupted by an individual thought.
 Inserting
 			 - Delayed Construction -
  b.
 Stylistic Devices(rhetorical devices)